 Application for admission as an Affiliated student is made via UCAS.
 Full instructions are provided with the form, which must be sent to your preference College together with the application fee by 15 October for admission in October of the following year.
-St John’s, out of fairness to all applicants, adheres rigidly to the official closing date.
+St John’s adheres rigidly to the official closing date.

 Any offer of a place will be conditional on satisfactory evidence of financial support.
 It should be noted that the total cost of University and College fees, plus personal living expenses, for overseas students amounts to approximately £35,000 per year for Arts subjects and approximately £42,000 per year for Science subjects.
 For students from the UK and other EC countries, total expenses are approximately £18,500 per year.
 St John’s is not able to provide scholarships or other sources of financial support for Affiliated students.
 For applicants from some countries, the Cambridge Commonwealth Trust administers several sources of support, and further details can be obtained by writing to the Trust at 53-54 Sidney Street, Cambridge, CB2 3HX, United Kingdom.